 Allogeneic transplants carry a higher risk than autologous transplants.
 However,

 Studies have shown that people who receive allogeneic transplants may not do as well as those who receive autologous transplants in the short term.
 Allogeneic transplants are not considered a standard treatment for multiple myeloma, however, medical professionals may give them as part of a clinical trial.

 People who are young and are in the early stages of cancer, as well as those who have not already gone through much treatment, often handle STCs better.
 For this reason, some transplant centers set age limits.
-This may not be especially helpful to people with multiple myeloma, who are on average 65 years old at diagnosis.
+This may not be especially helpful to people with multiple myeloma, who are on average

 People with other major health issues may not be eligible for STCs.
 These can include: